YubiaoYue/DeepUS-CLN/README.md

 # DeepUS-CLN
-This repository contains cervical lymph node ultrasound images and intelligent diagnostic applications that can be used in clinical settings
+This repository contains some sample of ultrasound dataset of cervical lymph node lesions and intelligent diagnostic applications that can be used in clinical settings.
+(P.S.
+The above materials will be made public after our manuscript is accepted)